Matchboxscope/Matchboxscope/Matchboxscope.md

 <a href="#logo" name="logo"><img src="./IMAGES/guidev1006.jpeg" width="800"></a>

-glue the other two magnets on the 3D printed sample part, and remmember that the the magnet should repel the ones on the middle part.
+glue the other two magnets on the 3D printed sample part, and remember that the the magnet should repel the ones on the middle part.

 <a href="#logo" name="logo"><img src="./IMAGES/guidev1007.jpeg" width="800"></a>